This post may contain affiliate links. Read the full disclosure here.

 If you have a bigger budget and you really like your French friends and family members 😅, shop for electronics while you’re in the United States.
 American-made electronics tend to be significantly less expensive in the US (think: Apple products, for example).

 I took advantage of being stateside to buy Jonathan an Ember mug as a birthday gift.
 His coffee is always getting cold while he’s stuck in meetings, so he loves his new temperature-controlled mug.
 These are available in France, but they are more expensive.
+We have a small collection of simple grounded adapter plugs just for this kind of thing!

 If there is a baby on your gift list, American brand baby clothes make a great gift.
 I’ve found baby clothes to be far more costly in France, so whenever I’m in the US, I feel like I can go all out and spoil my nephew.
 I usually try to pick some clothing separates with English words on it.